SpacingBat3/MT-CoreAnim/API.md

 want to introduce *radians → degrees → radians* conversion that happens in `coreanim.set_bone_position` to remain compatible with the old API syntax.

-### `coreanim.wrap_fn(name,fn)`
+### `coreanim.register_fn(name,fn)`

-Overrides functions used by coreanim APIs for bone override and position APIs.
+Overrides functions used by CoreAnim APIs for bone override and position APIs.
-This is extremely useful when integrating coreanim with mods that replace this, or use coreanim as a replacement to the APIs provided by the engine, so it won't infinitely call itself over and over (unless Lua works differently than what I assume, I'm rather beginner at it).
+This is extremely useful when integrating CoreAnim with mods that replace this, or use CoreAnim as a replacement to the APIs provided by the engine, so it won't infinitely call itself over and over (unless Lua works differently than what I assume, I'm rather beginner at it).